 For the non-holiday times, this is the perfect side dish for so many different family dinners and can be the perfect way to use up any ripe fruit.

-If you want to use other kinds of fruit in your version, feel free.
-I put together a list of all the fruits you can use in fruit salad and how to prepare them.
+Here is a list of all the fruits you can use in fruit salad and how to prepare them.
 The combinations are endless!

-Sky’s the limit on what you can include.
+Some people like to add some nonfruit items to their whipped cream fruit salad.
+The sky's the limit on what you can include.
 If it sounds good, give it a shot!

 In the past, we've experimented with: